sujithjay/sujithjay.github.io/_posts/2019-06-07-Notes-on-Mesos.md

 ## A note on YARN
 To contrast the above discussion with YARN, resource requests from per-job application masters are sent to a single global scheduler in the resource master, which allocates resources on various machines, subject to application-specified constraints.
 The application masters provide job-management services, and no scheduling.
 So YARN is effectively a monolithic scheduler architecture.

+## Closing Comments
+A concise overview of the functionalities of Mesos in comparison with other resource management systems in the following diagram. [^11]

+{% include image-caption.html file="/public/mesos/Comparison.png" description="Fig. 6: Comparison" %}

+This diagram makes clear why the makers of Mesos call it *the distributed systems kernel*.
+Mesos does not try to provide every functionality a distributed system needs to function; it provides the minimum over which *frameworks* are expected to build on.
+This explains the need for schedulers & orchestration services such as [Marathon](https://mesosphere.github.io/marathon/), [Aurora](http://aurora.apache.org/) and [Peloton](https://eng.uber.com/peloton/) to run your applications with Mesos.
+We will delve into them in a future post.
+Until next time!

 **P.S.** The title illustration is from [Apache Mesos as an SDK for Building Distributed Frameworks](https://www.slideshare.net/pacoid/strata-sc-2014-apache-mesos-as-an-sdk-for-building-distributed-frameworks/25) by Paco Nathan.

 ## Notes